Mary Hays-John Eccles Correspondence

 Image above from fol.
 63 of Volume 1 of the Hays-Eccles Correspondence, Mary Hays Material, Carl H. Pforzheimer Collection of Shelley and His Circle, The New York Public Library, Astor, Lenox and Tilden Foundations.

-The letters that passed between Mary Hays and her first lover, John Eccles (they were officially engaged shortly before his fatal illness in 1780) were preserved by Hays and given to an unidentified friend, most likely Mrs Collier, who transcribed the letters into two bound volumes, using a fair hand that might suggest the volumes were designed for publication but more likely demonstrates the careful preservation and controlled dissemination of coterie manuscripts (letters, diaries, journals, poems, etc) that were a hallmark of women's literary circles at this time.
+The letters that passed between Mary Hays and her first lover, John Eccles (they were officially engaged shortly before his fatal illness in 1780), were preserved by Hays and given to an unidentified friend, most likely the Mrs. Collier mentioned in many of the letters.
+Apparently, Collier transcribed the letters into two bound volumes, using a fair hand, a manner that suggests the volumes might have been designed for publication.
+It is more likely the manuscript volumes demonstrate the careful preservation and controlled dissemination of coterie manuscripts (letters, diaries, journals, poems, etc) that were a hallmark of women's literary circles at this time.
 Only the first of the two volumes has survived and now belongs to the Mary Hays material within the Carl H. Pforzheimer Collection of Shelley and His Circle, New York Public Library, Astor, Lenox and Tilden Foundations (MH 0028).
-These letters were first published (except for the Introduction by Hays and the initial letter by Eccles to Mrs. Hays) in A. F. Wedd's The Love-Letters of Mary Hays (1925), though with considerable excisions by Wedd and numerous word changes and mistaken transcriptions.
-In this edition, all passages excised by Wedd (she noted them with ellipses) have been restored to the text and highlighted for the reader.
+These letters were initially published (except for the Introduction by Hays and the initial letter by Eccles to Mrs. Hays) in A. F. Wedd's The Love-Letters of Mary Hays (1925).
+Unfortunately, Wedd excised numerous passages in nearly every letter as well making frequent word changes that led to a number of mistaken transcriptions.
+In this edition, all passages excised by Wedd (she noted them with ellipses) have been restored to the text and highlighted in yellow for the reader.
 The numbering of the letters is off by one from Wedd's numbering since she did not include Eccles's initial letter to Mrs. Hays.
 Wedd also omitted Hays's brief Introduction to the letters, as well as some notes by Hays, which now appear to be lost completely.
 Wedd provided titles to the letters resembling chapter titles in a novel.
 Those titles have not been retained in this edition.
+The transcriptions below also vary from those found in Marilyn Brooks' Correspondence of Mary Hays (2004), especially in the addition of numerous identifications of individuals and literary references to the notes.

 The Hays-Eccles letters are highly sentimental, which we would expect from two young lovers (Hays was born in 1759, Eccles in 1755) who were steeped in the sentimental literature of late eighteenth-century England (as their letters reveal).
 They were also devoted followers of the Dissenting culture into which they were raised as was evident in their participation each week at the Baptist "meetinghouse" at the end of Gainsford Street (also called Blackfields).
-The letters provide important details about Hays's circle of Dissenting friends, her family members, and the nature of her reading and ideas about education, religion, courtship and marriage, all foundational motifs and concerns that would mark her public career as a writer from the mid-1790s to the early 1820s.
+These letters are most likely the only set of such letters by two young Particular Baptists in 18th-century London that have survived, and form a rare body of material about life as young Baptists at that time.
+Through these letters we learn important details about their circle of Dissenting friends, their families, and the nature of their reading and ideas about education, religion, courtship and marriage, all foundational motifs and concerns that would mark her public career as a writer from the mid-1790s to the early 1820s.

 To view the letters, click on the appropriate section provided above (the letters are in the same order as the bound MS volume in the Pforzheimer Collection).